 "In February, we published a strategic plan for the future of human genome research [See: Charting a course for genomic medicine from base pairs to bedside].
 The section on Genomics and Society highlights in brief what we believe are the most pressing issues in ELSI research.
 Over the next year, we plan to examine ELSI closely with the goal of reinvigorating NHGRI's portfolio in this domain," said Dr. Green.
-Among NHGRI's ELSI Program high-priority research interests are:
+Among NHGRI's ELSI Research Domains are:

 "Many approaches should be pursued to support this research," said Dr. Green.
 For example, NHGRI currently has two grant opportunities focused on the ELSI implications of returning research results to study participants that might be informative in predicting their disease risk, he said.

 The return of results issue reflects a major shift in how researchers see their obligations to research participants, in this case, to provide clinically relevant information, when in the past, this was not seen as something that researchers should do, according to Gail E. Henderson, Ph.D. [med.unc.edu], congress organizer and professor of social medicine in the school of medicine, and adjunct professor of sociology at the University of North Carolina at Chapel Hill.